rapidez/docs/src/3.x/theming.md

 ---

 The base theming is located within `rapidez/core` which you can publish to your project and change it.
-Alternatively you can [create your own package](package-development.md) with views, css and js like a theme.
+Alternatively you can [create your own package](package-development.md) with views, CSS and Javascript like a theme.

 ::: tip
 Read the [Laravel Blade Templates docs](https://laravel.com/docs/master/blade#main-content) before you begin.